Regularity inheritance in pseudorandom graphs: Introduction

 \begin{lemma}[Two-sided Inheritance Lemma] For each $\eps',d>0$ there are $\eps,c>0$ such that for all $0<p<1$ the following holds.
 Let $G\subset \Gamma$ be graphs and $X,Y,Z$ be disjoint vertex sets in $V(\Gamma)$.
 Assume that \begin{itemize} \item $(X,Y)$ is $(p,cp^{2}\sqrt{|X||Y|})$-bijumbled in $\Gamma$, \item $(X,Z)$ is $(p,cp^3\sqrt{|X||Z|})$-bijumbled in $\Gamma$, \item $(Y,Z)$ is $(p,cp^{5/2}\big(\log_2\tfrac{1}{p}\big)^{-\frac12}\sqrt{|Y||Z|})$-bijumbled in $\Gamma$, and \item $(Y,Z)$ is $(\eps,d,p)$-regular in~$G$. \end{itemize} Then, for all but at most $\eps'|X|$ vertices~$x$ of~$X$, the pair $\big(N_\Gamma(x)\cap Y,N_\Gamma(x)\cap Z\big)$ is $(\eps',d,p)$-regular in~$G$. \end{lemma}

 Here $\Gamma$ needs to be a factor $p$ less jumbled when $|X|=|Y|=|Z|$ than in~\cite[Proposition~1.13]{CFZ14}.
 We remark that the bijumbledness conditions in our results imply that these implicitly are statements about sufficiently large graphs (see Lemma~\ref{lem:n0}).
+Our proofs use the counting lemma for~$C_4$ of Conlon, Fox, Zhao~\cite{CFZ14} as a fundamental ingredient.